mmikowski/mmikowski.github.io/_posts/2015-12-29-ksysguard-config.md

 ![label](/images/2015-12-29/m04.jpg)

-We modify our tab configuration to give it a more meaningful name, `Temps`, and specify a 2-row, 1-column layout.
+We modify our tab configuration to give it a more meaningful name, `Temps`;
+and we specify a 2-row, 1-column layout.

 ![label](/images/2015-12-29/m05.jpg)